HaohanWang/ImageNet-Sketch/README.md

 For some classes, there are less than 50 images after manually cleaning, and then we augment the data set by flipping and rotating the images.

-This github repo consists of the scripts we used to conduct query and clean images.
+This github repository consists of the scripts we used to conduct query and clean images.

 ## [Download the Data](https://drive.google.com/open?id=1Mj0i5HBthqH1p_yeXzsg22gZduvgoNeA)
  - zip file is 7.8 GB